Water therapy, in therapeutic terminology, is a course of treatment by means of hydrotherapy.

 During his sentence, Dr. Fereydoon Batmanghelidj treated the peptic ulcer three thousand fellow prisoners were experiencing using the only medical resource available-water.

-After he was his release, Dr. Batmanghelidj focused in studying the negative health effects of dehydration and dehydration itself.
-Dr. Batmanghelidj studied medicine in St. Mary’s Hospital Medical School of London, and brought healthiness back to individuals by the number of a hundred and thousand.
+Dr. Batmanghelidj diverted his attention to studying the negative health effects of dehydration and dehydration itself.
+He studied medicine in St. Mary’s Hospital Medical School of London, and brought healthiness back to individuals by the number of a hundred and thousand.

 His success brought him to be invited by numerous world and international conferences where he presented his studies.
 Dr. Batmanghelidj also published his findings in scientific journals.